 As discussed in Section 20, conservation easements are separate and distinct from open space easements under the greenbelt law.
-The 1,500-acre limit under the greenbelt law does not apply to acreage qualifying for preferential assessment under the Conservation Act.
-See Sarah Patten Gwynn (Marion County, Tax Year 2010, Agreed Order for Resolution of Appeal, August 13, 2013) at 1-2 ("[A] property owner who establishes a conservation easement under the [Conservation] Act is not limited to a maximum of 1,500 acres as the amount of land that can be covered by an easement, or which would be included in the reduced valuation of the property for property tax determination under Tenn.
+The 3,000-acre limit under the greenbelt law does not apply to acreage qualifying for preferential assessment under the Conservation Act.
+See Sarah Patten Gwynn (Marion County, Tax Year 2010, Agreed Order for Resolution of Appeal, August 13, 2013) at 1-2 ("[A] property owner who establishes a conservation easement under the [Conservation] Act is not limited to [the maximum Greenbelt acreage limitation] as the amount of land that can be covered by an easement, or which would be included in the reduced valuation of the property for property tax determination under Tenn.
 Code Ann. § 66-9-308(a)(1).")